-c) Identification and Validation of Issues
+c) Identification and Validation of Issues One of the important tasks which is completed ea

 One of the important tasks which is completed early in the Plan development process is the identification and validation of issues of concerns to the public, elected officials and the City administration.
 This task requires considerable consultation between all parties so as to establish a clear understanding of public needs, opinions, values, perceptions, priorities and expectations.
 Together with the inventory and trend information which is assembled, the relevant issues form a strong foundation for the definition of goals and objectives for the City's transportation systems.